 Prohibited prescription drug use or possession includes, but is not limited to the use or possession of prescription drugs (i.e. Adderall™, Ritalin™, Xanax™, Vyvanse®, etc.) contrary to the prescription, and/or use or possession of prescription drugs issued to any other person, regardless of relationship, or without a prescription.

 Prohibited drug-related outcomes include, but are not limited to:

 a.
-First drug use and/or possession violation may result in at least one (1) year of conduct probation; thirty (30) hours of community service, ten (10) hours of which may be facilitated by Substance Use and Recovery Services staff; completion of at least two (2) sessions with Substance Use and Recovery Services staff; following all Substance Use and Recovery Services staff recommendations; completion of an in-person or online educational workshop; meetings with the Dean of Students staff, as deemed appropriate; and random drug testing during the term of the probation at the student’s expense.
-Additionally, residence hall eviction will be considered, especially if the incident occurred in a University facility or during a University-sponsored event.
+First drug use and/or possession violation may result in at least one (1) year of conduct probation; writing a reflection paper, as assigned; completion of at least two (2) sessions with Substance Use and Recovery Services staff; following all Substance Use and Recovery Services staff recommendations; completion of an in- person or online educational workshop; meetings with the Dean of Students staff, as deemed appropriate; and random drug testing during the term of the probation at the student’s expense.
+Additionally, residence hall eviction will be considered, especially if the incident occurred in a University facility or during a University sponsored event.
 Persistent drug use or possession while on conduct probation may subject the student to an off-campus assessment for and compliance with a higher level of care, and/or an extension of conduct probation;

 c.
 Using drugs and/or alcohol to intentionally incapacitate another person will result in at least a one (1) year suspension; and/or